-The arch of the foot can be viewed as a bridge.
+The arch of the foot is like a bridge.
 The two ends of this bridge are the heel and the front of the foot.
 The muscles in the foot are small, but they have a big job to do in supporting the arch.

-The muscles on the underside of the foot tie the two ends of the bridge together and keep them from separating when force is put through the foot.
+The muscles on the underside of the foot tie the two ends of the bridge together.
+They help keep the ends from separating when force is put through the foot.

-On the top of the foot there are only two muscles.
-On the underside of the foot there are eighteen!
-In addition to supporting the arch, these muscles inside the foot (also know as intrinsic muscles) also compress the many joints of the foot.
-This allows the muscles of the lower leg to effectively raise the arch.
+In addition to supporting the arch, the muscles inside the foot (also known as intrinsic muscles) compress the many joints of the foot.
+Compressing the joints allows the larger muscles of the lower leg to raise the arch.

 Cause of Foot Muscle Weakness

-No one has the definite answer, but I suspect the biggest contributors to foot muscle weakness are:
+There is no definite answer, but I suspect the biggest contributors to foot muscle weakness for me were:

 - footwear and